TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.38.md

 ---

-sorrowing most of all for the word which he had spoken, that they should behold his face no more.
-And they brought him on his way unto the ship.
+sorrowing most of all because of the word which he had spoken, that they should see his face no more.
+And they accompanied him to the ship.